 - Currently, unlocking an American iPhone can only be done officially with an AT&T iPhone.
-In other countries you’ll need to check with your provider for their policy.
-You might be able to get Sprint or Verizon to unlock your iPhone 4S but it’s unlikely as their policy seems to be inconsistant.
+In other countries, you’ll need to check with your provider for their policy.
+You might be able to get Sprint or Verizon to unlock your iPhone 4S but it’s unlikely as their policy seems to be inconsistent.

 - Your phone must no longer be under contract.
 Meaning you must have completed your 2-year contract period or you have paid your contract termination fee.
 Be aware that you are eligible for a phone upgrade before your contract is over; those are two different things, and your contract must be over or you must have gotten your upgrade.

 - Your account must be in good standing.

 - You must have an active SIM card in the phone.
 If you’re unlocking an unused iPhone you should be able to take your current SIM card and put it in your old phone for this process.
 If your current phone is an iPhone 4 or a 4S and the old phone you want to unlock is an iPhone 3GS or older, the SIM card will be too small so you’ll need an adapter like this one.

 The process: Basically, call AT&T (611 from your cell phone), press 0 for a customer service agent, and ask them to unlock your phone.
 Be prepared to provide the IMEI number, which you can find in the Settings app > General > About.
 For a full overview of the process see this article from Time.